rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 [![](/images/sign-acs14.png "sign-acs14.png")]({{site.url}}/images/sign-acs14.png)

-- 1. Clone Repository
+1. Clone Repository
-- 2. Build Container Image and Push to Quay
+2. Build Container Image and Push to Quay
-- 3. Sign the Container Image generated with the Cosign Private Key and push the signature to Quay
+3. Sign the Container Image generated with the Cosign Private Key and push the signature to Quay
-- 4. Deploy the k8s deployment for the application
+4. Deploy the k8s deployment for the application
-- 5. Update the k8s deployment for the application with the signed image tag
+5. Update the k8s deployment for the application with the signed image tag

 * Check in Quay that effectively the Container Image (with v2 tag) pushed is signed properly as you can check in the picture:

 [![](/images/sign-acs15.png "sign-acs15.png")]({{site.url}}/images/sign-acs15.png)

-as we can check the image says: "This Tag has been signed via cosign".
+as we can check the message in the pic says: "This Tag has been signed via cosign".
+So our pipeline generated the Container Image, signed with Cosign and pushed both, the Image and the Signature to the Quay registry.

 * This Tekton Pipeline will deploy the signed image and also will be validated against Stackrox/ACS Trusted Image Verification system policy: